This sounds very obvious – but if you come to class each week, it’s much easier to learn.

 Something that really helps with learning is that classes at El Patio tend to be relaxed and social.
 And this is partly why many students who start in the beginners levels continue on the much higher levels.

-Students often bring wine and food and snacks to class – aside for limbering up the tongue and giving the brain some food, this also makes the classes a lot of fun.
+Students often bring wine and snacks (tapas) to class – aside for limbering up the tongue and giving the brain some food, this also makes the classes a lot of fun.
 If the party tradition isn’t happening in your class, don't be shy about being the one to kick it off (your fellow students will thank you).

 Aside from the online resources on our website (see above), we’ve made a number of resources specifically for beginners, and these are great for getting your foot in the door right at the start: